What Are We Fundraising For?

 About L'Arche Toronto

 L’Arche began over 50 years ago when Canadian Templeton Prize winner, Jean Vanier, welcomed three men from a local institution to live with him and create home together in Trosly-Breuil, France.
 Jean was horrified by society’s disdain for these men and others like them.
 His philosophy was, and still is, that people with intellectual disabilities have gifts to offer and need to be valued and accepted by others.
 This was revolutionary.
 This was the beginning of L’Arche!

 Today, L’Arche is an international movement that calls people to live in community and share life together.
-And for nearly 40 years at L’Arche Toronto, we’ve brought to life the vision of Jean Vanier by helping people with intellectual disabilities discover their gifts and abilities, and supporting them to achieve their goals for a meaningful life.
+And for 45 years at L’Arche Toronto, we’ve brought to life the vision of Jean Vanier by helping people with intellectual disabilities discover their gifts and abilities, and supporting them to achieve their goals for a meaningful life.